vrchat-community/creator-docs/Docs/docs/avatars/avatar-impostors.md

 ## When is an impostor visible?
 Currently, there are only three ways to see an impostor:

-- Avatar Preview
+- Avatar Preview (e.g. viewing the impostor on the avatar's details page)

 - Performance Blocking (e.g. avatar is very poor but you have performance limit set to medium)

-- Platform Mistmatch (e.g. avatar is uploaded for PC, but you're on a Quest)
+- Platform Mismatch (e.g. avatar is uploaded for PC, but you're on a Quest)

 **Note: Impostor auto-generation and support for non-humanoid avatars is coming in the future!**